katieclauswell/portfolio/README.md

 - To build production: `npm run build`

 ## Design
-*Currently looking for recommendantions for a server hosting solution (due to Heroku eliminating free plans)!*

-The landing page graphic is generated through the [Windy Webcams API](https://api.windy.com/webcams).
-A fetch is made for the webcam image that is narrowed down by mountain category and the OR, US region.
+Originally there were a couple API calls but those have since been hard-coded; I need to figure out a free way to host a backend.

+The window is composed of several stacked images:
+- Webcam background and blue noise filter.
+  - The webcam images come from the [Windy Webcams API](https://api.windy.com/webcams) (narrowed down by Oregon, Washington and mountain regions).
 One of the results is randomly chosen and a blue noise filter is overlayed on top to try and counteract some of the jpeggyness.
+- Laptop background (snoopy).
+- Window sill with transparency for window pane.
+  - Beautifully illustrated by <a href="https://twitter.com/PixelArtJourney">Scilex</a>!
+- Invisible tool tip trigger for laptop.

-The tech stack page utilizes the [GitHub Graphql API](https://docs.github.com/en/graphql) to filter my GitHub repositories by topic.
+The tech stack page utilized the [GitHub Graphql API](https://docs.github.com/en/graphql) to filter my GitHub repositories by topic.
+That information has since been copied and pasted into ``data/info.js``

 ## Aspirational Features
 Before refactoring in React, I had used two other JavaScript tools called [Color Thief](https://lokeshdhakar.com/projects/color-thief/) and [Name That Color](https://chir.ag/projects/name-that-color/#6195ED) to take the average color from the webcam image and define the name.
-When I am less lazy I'll add that feature back in because it was pretty cool.
+When I am less lazy I'll add that feature back in.

 Thanks for stopping by! :v: